googlearchive/observe-js/README.md

 * Object.observe strawman: http://wiki.ecmascript.org/doku.php?id=strawman:observe

-This library is only useful when run against an implemention of the Object.observe strawman.
-A branch of Google's v8 JavaScript engine which implements Object.observe() is here:
+This library is only useful when run against a JavaScript implemention which includes support for the Object.observe strawman.
+A branch of Google's v8 JavaScript engine which includes Object.observe() is here:

 * https://github.com/rafaelw/v8